geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Potassion came, in arms of dazzling white,

-To prove his valour in the maiden fight ;
+To prove his valour in the maiden fight;

 E'en with the aquatic king he dares engage,